djrollins/djrollins.github.io/_drafts/2016-09-30-sdl-on-windows.md

 Conclusion
 ----------
-I've only only scratched the surface of the SDL library in this post.
+I've only scratched the surface of the SDL library in this post.
 Literally.
 We've not even got past the invocation of `main`!
 However, even with such a small amount of example code we've seen how SDL employs interesting preprocessor tricks to make cross-platform development simpler for the programmer, potentially without them even knowing about it.

 As primarily a Linux programmer, I've learnt a few of the eccentricities of the Win32 API throughout this and look forward to exploring more of the differences between the two platforms in the future and how SDL tries to abstract these concepts away to make the programmer's life easier.